I am a chef on a luxury world cruise liner. I love to cook and write recipes that are inspired by foods from all over the world.

 - pepper, to taste

 - frying pan

 - cooking spoon

-- Fry eggplant (talong) slices until slightly turned color brown.
+- Fry the eggplant (talong) slices until they turn slightly brown.
 Set aside.

-- In a pan, saute onion, garlic, longaniza, and tomato.
+- In a pan, saute the onion, garlic, longaniza, and tomato.

-- Add water and shrimp paste (bagoong paste).
-Simmer until liquid reduced to half.
+- Add the water and shrimp paste (bagoong paste).
+Simmer until the liquid is reduced to half.

-- Add in fried eggplant slices.
-Cook until most water is fully absorbed.
+- Add in the fried eggplant slices.
+Cook until most of the water is fully absorbed.